 Stain Type: Inks, nail polish, paint, gum, and lipstick

 Cleaning Agents: Petroleum jelly, denatured alcohol or hairspray.Preparation: Remove excess with plastic or wood scraper.
 Chill gum to remove excess.

-Cleaning Procedures: Use soft cloth to apply cleaning fluid and avoid polishing stained area by using too much pressure.
-After removing stain, rinse area with water.
+Cleaning Procedures: Use a soft cloth to apply cleaning fluid and avoid polishing the stained area by using too much pressure.
+After removing a stain, rinse the area with water.